laserg/it-week-java-native-sample/README.md

 # it-week-java-native-sample
 It is demo project for EPAM IT-WEEK 2017 developed on Java using Native extensions.

 You can find the native project [here](https://github.com/laserg/fractal-native-benchmark).

+If you have questions you can ask them to use mail(laserg92@gmail.com) or skype(sergey.larin92)

 * [JNI specification](https://docs.oracle.com/javase/8/docs/technotes/guides/jni/spec/jniTOC.html)
 * [JNA project](https://github.com/java-native-access),